Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields

 The kinetic stresses can be further separated into $\boldsymbol{\Pi}_\mathrm{kin}=\bar{\boldsymbol{\Pi}}_\mathrm{kin}+\delta\boldsymbol{\Pi}_\mathrm{kin}$ where the mean part $\bar{\boldsymbol{\Pi}}_\mathrm{kin}=\rho\langle\boldsymbol{v}\rangle\langle\boldsymbol{v}\rangle$ with $\langle\cdot\rangle$ denoting time and angle average and the fluctuating part (the Reynolds stress) $\delta\boldsymbol{\Pi}_\mathrm{kin}=\rho\delta\boldsymbol{v}\delta\boldsymbol{v}$ with the fluctuating velocities $\delta \boldsymbol{v} = \boldsymbol{v} - \langle \boldsymbol{v}\rangle$.
 Similarly, the magnetic (Maxwell) stresses $\boldsymbol{\Pi}_\mathrm{mag}=\bar{\boldsymbol{\Pi}}_\mathrm{mag}+\delta\boldsymbol{\Pi}_\mathrm{mag}$ where $\bar{\boldsymbol{\Pi}}_\mathrm{mag}=|\langle\boldsymbol{B}\rangle|^2\boldsymbol{\mathrm{I}}/2-\langle\boldsymbol{B}\rangle\langle\boldsymbol{B}\rangle$ and $\delta\boldsymbol{\Pi}_\mathrm{mag}=|\delta\boldsymbol{B}|^2\boldsymbol{\mathrm{I}}/2-\delta\boldsymbol{B}\delta\boldsymbol{B}$ with fluctuating magnetic field $\delta \boldsymbol{B} = \boldsymbol{B} - \langle \boldsymbol{B}\rangle$.
 Then the $\alpha$ parameter is defined by

-\figu\ref{fig:alpha} plots the vertical profiles of time and azimuthally averaged $\alpha$ and its components: $\alpha \sim 0.1$ with the accretion driven by both the mean and the fluctuating magnetic stresses.
+where $P_\mathrm{gas, midplane}$ is the time and angle-averaged midplane gas pressure.
+With this sign convention, positive $\alpha$ corresponds to outward angular momentum transport, while a negative component corresponds to inward transport by that stress component. \figu\ref{fig:alpha} plots the vertical profiles of time and azimuthally averaged $\alpha$ and its components: $\alpha \sim 0.1$ with the accretion driven by both the mean and the fluctuating magnetic stresses.
 The fluctuating magnetic stresses dominate in the midplane ($|z/R|<0.1$), while the mean field dominates elsewhere.
 This is similar to the local shearing box simulations \citep{Squire2024rapidstronglymagnetizedaccretion}.
 The right panel of \figu\ref{fig:alpha} plots the radial profile of $\alpha$ and its components for the model h05n512t3.
 On all scales within $R_\mathrm{circ}$ we find $\alpha\sim0.1$ with a weak dependence on radius.
 Between $R_\mathrm{circ}$ and the outer edge of the disk $R_\mathrm{edge} \simeq 40\,r_0$, there is stronger angular momentum transfer with $\alpha\sim1$.